Juntendo University, Tokyo, established in 1838.

 Advantage of Juntendo University Hospital

-One of the most prominent advantage of a University Hospital is the speed and efficiency which we can bring together the expertise and resources of many high-class doctors from many different departments (e.g. Hepato-biliary surgery, Cardiac surgery, Thoracic surgery, Neurosurgery) to offer the best type of treatment possible, no matter how difficult the case may be.
+One of the most prominent advantages of a University Hospital is the speed and efficiency which we can bring together the expertise and resources of many high-class doctors from many different departments (e.g. Hepato-biliary surgery, Cardiac surgery, Thoracic surgery, Neurosurgery) to offer the best type of treatment possible, no matter how difficult the case may be.

 Medical School education